filswan/fs3/README.md

  ./minio server ~/minio-data
 ```

 The default FS3 volume address `Fs3VolumeAddress` is set as `~/minio-data`, which can be changed in `fs3/internal/config/config.go`.
-See more details in Pre-existing data.
+If the volume address is changed in the future, build up the FS3 server again to make the changes take effect.